 Cathy Dowsett has a practice centred on employment and administrative law, and a developing professional negligence practice.
 She represents clients at all levels of court and tribunal and has appeared as sole counsel, and as a junior, on multiple occasions in the Federal Court of Australia.
 Cathy undertakes both advisory and advocacy work.

-Duff v Commonwealth of Australia (through National Museum of Australia) and Others NTD43/2014 – allegations of unlawful discrimination contrary to the Racial Discrimination Act 1975 (Cth), Sex Discrimination Act 1984 (Cth) and Age Discrimination Act 2004 (Cth).
+- Duff v Commonwealth of Australia (through the National Museum of Australia) and others NTD43/2014 – allegations of unlawful discrimination contrary to the Racial Discrimination Act 1975, Sex Discrimination Act 1984 and Age Discrimination Act 2004.
+Matter settled.

 - Hindu Society of Victoria v Fair Work Ombudsman FCCA 423 – an application for review of compliance notice issued pursuant to s 716 of the Fair Work Act 2009.
 Application dismissed, notice confirmed.
 Hindu Society of Victoria v Fair Work Ombudsman FCCA 221 – onus of proof under s 717 of the Fair Work Act 2009.

 - Baraklilis and Anor v Futuris Automotive Interiors (Australia) Pty Ltd FCCA 3221 – an application alleging contravention of the Fair Work Act 2009 by failure to pay redundancy entitlements.
 Application dismissed.